MeanderingProgrammer/harpoon-core.nvim/README.md

             use_existing = true,
             -- Set marks specific to each git branch inside git repository mark_branch = false,
+            -- Use the previous cursor position of marked files when opened use_cursor = true,
             -- Settings for popup window
             menu = {
                 width = 60,